Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 When sites have logical significance, the messages passed between them are different from the messages sent within the site.

 For example, the act of publishing prices from the headquarters has logical significance.
 The manager of a store explicitly performs an end-of-day operation after collecting and counting all cash in the tills.
-Therefore, you design separate classes for the messages passed between sites.
+Therefore, design separate classes for the messages passed between sites.

 ## Cross-site data transfer

-Depending on the network technology, you can set up a virtual private network (VPN) between sites.
+Depending on the network technology, it is possible to set up a virtual private network (VPN) between sites.
 This provides Windows networking visibility of queues in the target site from the sending site.
-You can use standard NServiceBus APIs to direct messages to their relevant targets, in the form of `Bus.Send(toDestination, msg);`.
+Use standard NServiceBus APIs to direct messages to their relevant targets, in the form of `Bus.Send(toDestination, msg);`.

 This model is recommended as it provides all the benefits of durable messaging between unreliably connecting machines; at several sites, the same as within a single site.
-You can read a great deal of information on [setting up and managing a Windows VPN](https://technet.microsoft.com/en-US/network/dd420463).
+It is possible to read a great deal of information on [setting up and managing a Windows VPN](https://technet.microsoft.com/en-US/network/dd420463).

-In cases where you only have access to HTTP for connection between sites, you can enable the NServiceBus Gateway on each site so it transmits messages from a queue in one site to a queue in another site, including the hash of the messages to ensure that the message is transmitted correctly.
+In cases where only have access to HTTP for connection between sites, it is possible to enable the NServiceBus Gateway on each site so it transmits messages from a queue in one site to a queue in another site, including the hash of the messages to ensure that the message is transmitted correctly.
 The following diagram shows how it works:

 ![Gateway Headquarter to Site A](gateway-headquarter-to-site-a.png)